 - creates learning and employment opportunities for students with consultation, instruction, and mentoring programs in cooperation with ETG and MSA teams.

-- operations of the Design Studio, Fabrication Studio, Gallery and Groundworks
+- operations of the Design Studios 1 & 2, Fabrication Underground, DC Gallery, CCA Gallery and Groundworks

 - Media and Studio Arts